webim/webim-client-sdk-ios/README.md

 Add following line to your **Cartfile**:
 ```
-github "webim/webim-client-sdk-ios" ~> 3.39.2
+github "webim/webim-client-sdk-ios" ~> 3.39.3
 ```

 ### Swift Package Manager

 1. Select File > Swift Packages > Add Package Dependency.
 Enter `https://github.com/webim/webim-client-sdk-ios` in the "Choose Package Repository" dialog.
  2. In the next page, specify the version resolving rule as "Up to Next Major" with the latest `webim-client-sdk-ios` release.
- 3. After Xcode checking out the source and resolving the version, you can choose the "WebimClientLibrary" library and add it to your app target.
+ 3. After Xcode checking out the source and resolving the version, you can choose the "WebimMobileSDK" library and add it to your app target.

 ### Additional notes

 #### Objective-C

-Trying to integrate _WebimClientLibrary_ into your _Objective-C_ code?
+Trying to integrate _WebimMobileSDK_ into your _Objective-C_ code?
 Try out our [_WebimClientLibraryWrapper_](https://github.com/webim/webim-client-sdk-ios-wrapper).

 #### Previous version